 This program supports research on fundamental gas-phase chemical processes important in energy applications.
-Research in this program explores chemical reactivity, kinetics and dynamics in the gas phase at the level of electrons, atoms, molecules and nanoparticles.
+Research in this program explores chemical reactivity, kinetics, and dynamics in the gas phase at the level of electrons, atoms, molecules, and nanoparticles.
 A continuing goal of this program is to understand energy flow and reaction mechanisms in complex, nonequilibrium, gas-phase environments.
 A new goal for this program is to understand how these gas-phase processes can influence and be influenced by surface phenomena.

 The major focus of research in this area is in three ongoing thrust areas (Light-Matter Interactions, Chemical Reactivity, and Gas-Particle Interconversion) and two new thrust areas (Gas-Surface Chemical Physics and Ultrafast Imaging/Spectroscopy).

-1. Light-Matter Interactions includes research in the development and application of novel tools, such as molecular spectroscopy, for probing the nuclear and electronic structure of gas-phase molecules to enable chemical and physical analysis of heterogeneous and dynamic gas-phase environments and to understand the dynamic behavior of isolated molecules, such as energy flow (e.g., relaxation of excited states), nuclear rearrangements, and loss of coherence and entanglement.
-(CLOSED)

-2. Chemical Reactivity comprises research in chemical kinetics and mechanisms, chemical dynamics, collisional energy transfer, and construction of, and calculations on, molecular potential energy surfaces to develop fundamental insight into energy flow and chemical reactions.
-(CLOSED)

-3. Gas-Particle Interconversions comprises research on the chemistry of small gas-phase particles, including their interactions with gas-phase molecules and dynamic evolution to understand the molecular mechanisms of formation, growth and transformation (such as evaporation, phase transition, and reactive processing) of small particles.
-(OPEN)

-4. Gas-Surface Chemical Physics retains a strong emphasis on molecular-scale investigations of gas-phase chemical processes with the goal of gaining a better understanding of the cooperative effects of coupling gas phase chemistry with surface chemistry.
-(OPEN)

-5. Ultrafast Imaging/Spectroscopy includes studies of the short timescale phenomena underlying photochemical and photophysical processes, such as photodissociation, isomerization, and nonadiabatic dynamics.
-(CLOSED)
+Light-Matter Interactions includes research in the development and application of novel tools, such as molecular spectroscopy, for probing the nuclear and electronic structure of gas-phase molecules to enable chemical and physical analysis of heterogeneous and dynamic gas-phase environments and to understand the dynamic behavior of isolated molecules, such as energy flow (e.g., relaxation of excited states), nuclear rearrangements, and loss of coherence and entanglement.
+Chemical Reactivity comprises research in chemical kinetics and mechanisms, chemical dynamics, collisional energy transfer, and construction of, and calculations on, molecular potential energy surfaces to develop fundamental insight into energy flow and chemical reactions.
+Gas-Particle Interconversions comprises research on the chemistry of small gas-phase particles, including their interactions with gas-phase molecules and dynamic evolution to understand the molecular mechanisms of formation, growth, and transformation (such as evaporation, phase transition, and reactive processing) of small particles.
+Gas-Surface Chemical Physics retains a strong emphasis on molecular-scale investigations of gas-phase chemical processes with the goal of gaining a better understanding of the cooperative effects of coupling gas-phase chemistry with surface chemistry.
+Ultrafast Imaging/Spectroscopy includes studies of the short timescale phenomena underlying photochemical and photophysical processes, such as photodissociation, isomerization, and nonadiabatic dynamics.

-Research Applications will be accepted from only a subset of the selected five research thrusts in response to each year's FOA, with the remaining thrusts offered in alternate years.
-For this FOA, only Applications focused on thrusts 3 and 4 will be considered.
-Research Applications for thrusts 1, 2, and 5 will not be considered this year, but considered in alternate years.

-The GPCP program does not support research in the following areas: non-reacting fluid dynamics and spray dynamics, data-sharing software development, end-use combustion device development, and characterization or optimization of end-use combustion devices.
+Other areas of recent increased emphasis include employing machine learning methods for the determination of chemical reaction mechanisms and construction of accurate potential energy surfaces, benchmarking theoretical calculations via quantum state resolved experimental measurements of state-to-state chemical dynamics at conditions where quantum effects are significant, investigating the effect of non-thermal initial distributions on reaction dynamics, and understanding how complex reaction mechanisms transform over large temperature and pressure ranges.
+The Gas Phase Chemical Physics program does not support research in non-reacting fluid dynamics and spray dynamics, data-sharing software development, end-use combustion device development, and characterization or optimization of end-use combustion devices.

-For DOE national laboratory applicants, the proposed research must fit within the BES Chemical Sciences, Geosciences, and Biosciences (CSGB) Division funded programs at the laboratory of the applicant.
+• Wade Sisk, wade.sisk@science.doe.gov

+Website: https://science.osti.gov/bes/csgb/Research-Areas/Gas-Phase-Chemical-Physics

-(13) Computational and Theoretical Chemistry Technical Contact: Aaron Holder, aaron.holder@science.doe.gov
+(m) Computational and Theoretical Chemistry